michiiii/Deathcon_Workshop/README.md

 ### Employing Advanced Security Measures:
 - Utilize tools for anomaly detection, implement advanced threat protection solutions, and embrace a Zero Trust model to further bolster security.

-The historical baggage of AD environments is a complex issue that combines technical debt with organizational and human factors.
-A proactive, continuous improvement approach to IT management can help organizations avoid the perils of the past and pave the way for a secure IT infrastructure.

 ***
 # References
 - TBD